Trump administration cuts specialized suicide prevention service for LGBTQ+ youth

 Cutting off support for this group of youth, he says, sends a message "and that message is more like you're on your own."

-He say, there were clues hat something like this might happen — the service wasn't in the president's budget for next year, for instance.
+He says, there were clues that something like this might happen — the service wasn't in the president's budget for next year, for instance.
 But he says it's destabilizing "because it's a system that has been set out over the last couple of years that people are beginning to finally utilize and rely on."

-HHS did not respond to NPR's request for comment on this story.
+HHS did not respond by deadline to NPR's request for an on-the-record comment on this story.

-Miller says the data are clear that there is a need for support for these youth.
+Miller says the data are clear that there is a need for support for the specialized service.

-This January and February, he says, the LGBTQ+ service served about 100,000 contacts, "which means that there are a lot of people who identify as LGBTQ+ who are seeking help through this line."
+This January and February, he says, the LGBTQ+ service fielded about 100,000 contacts, "which means that there are a lot of people who identify as LGBTQ+ who are seeking help through this line."

 "What they get with that specialized services line is they get somebody who cares, somebody who's been there with them, who has shared experiences, who can understand where they're coming from, and who has been specially trained to address the situations that they are dealing with," says Hannah Wesolowski, the chief advocacy officer at the non-profit National Alliance for Mental Illness.

-"And we know that crisis services geared towards LGBTQ+ youth and young adults works," says Wesolowski.
+"And we know that crisis services geared towards LGBTQ+ youth and young adults work," says Wesolowski.
 "These services save lives."

 Taking that service away from 988 could be devastating for individuals, say Wesolowski and other mental health advocates.